All Students | $ | Traditional Rooms | On-site Dining | Learning Communities

-Kreischer Quadrangle consists of four residence halls: Ashley, Batchelder, Compton and Darrow.
+Kreischer Quadrangle consists of four wings: Ashley, Batchelder, Compton and Darrow.
 Kreischer is the only hall that has on-site, full service dining.

 The hall features the Sundial Food Court along with the Alumni Mall, a large courtyard area accompanied by outdoor basketball courts.
 The Rec Center, intramural fields and athletic complexes are nearby.

 The Arts Village and Batchelder Music Community Learning Communities all call Kreischer home.

 When someone says the college experience they are usually talking about a Traditional Room set up.
 Hall-style, standard rooms that are typically shared with one roommate.
 Students share the community bathroom that is equipped with multiple showers, sinks and toilets to choose from.

 - Computer Lab*

 - Coin-free Laundry*

 - Co-ed by Wing or Floor

 - Secure Access